nayar-900/RISC-V-Processor/README.md

 ## Simulation Instructions (ModelSim / QuestaSim)

 1. Create a new project in ModelSim or QuestaSim.
-2. Add all Verilog files including `Testbench.v`.
+2. Add all Verilog files, including `Testbench.v`.
 3. Compile the project.
 4. Run simulation and observe:
    - Console outputs (register values, memory content)